Bandar Abbas: Language

 Original Bandaris (residents of Bandar Abbas) speak Bandari (بندری), a variety of Persian similar to neighbouring Achomi and Dialects of Fars, and distinct from New Persian.
 Bandari has loanwords from various European languages (e.g. tawāl, "towel"), Persian and Balochi.

 Population

 At the time of the 2006 National Census, the city's population was 367,508 in 89,404 households.
 The following census in 2011 counted 435,751 people in 118,336 households.
 The 2016 census measured the population of the city to be 526,648 people in 152,682 households.

 Immigration

 Bandar Abbas has become home to a diverse population representing nearly all Iranian ethnic groups.
-Many immigrants initially moved to the city individually in search of employment opportunities; over time, they settled permanently and brought their families to join them.
-People from regions such as Azarbayejan, Kurdistan, Luristan, Baluchistan, Kerman, Yazd, Isfahan, Fars, Gilan and Mazanadaran have significantly contributed to the city’s economic development.
+Many immigrants initially moved to the city individually in search of employment and business opportunities; over time, they settled permanently and brought their families to join them.
+People from Iranian provinces such as Azerbaijan, Kurdistan, Luristan, Baluchistan, Kerman, Yazd, Isfahan, Fars, Gilan and Mazanadaran have significantly contributed to the city’s economic development.